TJSeibert/4050/README.md

 # 4050 Project

 ## TO-DO
 * Create views and implement search by currently running and coming soon
 * Add search by title and category
+* Display results of search
+	* Movie
+	* Title
+	* Rating
-  * Display results of search (movie, title, rating, trailer(will do trailer at the end))
+	* Trailer (will do trailer at the end))
-  * More details button under movie leads to page with more detail (Title, Category, Cast, Directory, Producer, Synopsis, Reviews, Trailer picture and video)
+* More details button under movie leads to page with more detail
+	* Title
+	* Category
+	* Cast
+	* Directory
+	* Producer
+	* Synopsis
+	* Reviews
+	* Trailer picture and video
 * Checkout view to schedule a movie

 ## Git Guide